sylvainpolletvillard/postcss-grid-kiss/README.md

 #grid-kiss: Keep CSS Grids simple, stupid

-This is a PostCSS plugins aiming to replace the 24 new properties brought by CSS Grids with a single one that you immediately understand when you see it.
+This is a [PostCSS][postcss-website] plugin aiming to replace the 24 new properties brought by [CSS Grids][w3c-spec] with a single one that you immediately understand when you see it.

 ##Example